 - Measure out the sour cream and remove it from the fridge, to allow it to get to room temperature.

-- Add the garlic and cook 1 more minute.
-Add back the beef and stir-fry one more minute.
+- Add the garlic and cook for 1 more minute.
+Add back the beef and stir-fry for one more minute.

-- Reduce heat to low and allow the skillet a few seconds to cool down a bit.
+- Reduce the heat to low and allow the skillet a few seconds to cool down a bit.
 Add the sour cream, mixing it well with a wooden spoon into the beef mixture.
 Don't allow the sour cream to simmer or boil, to avoid curdling.
-Season with more black pepper and serve.